freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/data-visualization-with-d3/dynamically-change-the-height-of-each-bar.md

 </section>

 ## Instructions

 <section id='instructions'>

-Change the callback function for the <code>height</code> attribute to return the data value times 3.
+Change the callback function for the `height` attribute to return the data value times 3.

+**Note**
-<strong>Note</strong><br>Remember that multiplying all data points by the same constant scales the data (like zooming in).
+Remember that multiplying all data points by the same constant scales the data (like zooming in).
 It helps to see the differences between bar values in this example.

 </section>

 ## Tests

 <section id='tests'>

 ```yml